This is Part 2 of our De Kuyper Royal Distillers tour. If you missed it, check out Part 1 here!

 For example, they make about 45 different Advocaat recipes under private labels for grocery store chains such as Aldi.
 (They go through about one million eggs per week!)

 They also make Chocovine, one of my favourite liquid indulgences!
-If I remember the back of the label correctly, this is distributed under the name Royal Dutch Distillers, their Miami-based subsidiary:
+If I remember the back of the label correctly, Royal Dutch Distillers, their Miami-based subsidiary is the distributer:

-I have to say, after getting this behind-the-scenes tour, it really opened my eyes to the complexities of branding, labelling, distribution, etc. and the challenges these can create for a distillery.
+I have to say, after getting this behind-the-scenes tour, I learned a lot about the complexities of branding, labelling, distribution, etc. and the challenges these can create for a distillery.
 How do you get customers to recognize your brand if your company name isn’t even on the label?
 It’s really a fascinating process, and one that I’m more appreciative of now.

 A huge thank you to the De Kuyper team for this informative and fascinating tour!